saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Streaming Limitations

 :::note Limitations
-* Audio streaming is supported on iOS/iPadOS 13.1 and above.
+* Audio Streaming is supported on iOS/iPadOS 13.1 and above.
-* Audio streaming is supported on Android 10 and above.
+* Audio Streaming is supported on Android 10 and above.
 * When Audio streaming is enabled, we are not attaching the audio to the test results after the session ends.
 * Accessibility and TalkBack on Android are not supported.
 * Emulators and Simulators are not supported.